-For use, add a couple of drops to a diffuser and inhale to experience benefits ranging from headache relief to improvement of allergy symptoms.
+For use, add a couple of drops to a diffuser to experience benefits, ranging from headache relief to improvement of allergy symptoms.
 Peppermint oil can also be mixed with a carrier oil like coconut or jojoba oil and then rubbed on the chest in order to relieve bronchial asthma symptoms.

 Lavender Essential Oil

 Lavender essential oil is a natural antihistamine that works to reduce any inflammatory allergic reactions in the body.
 It can be used to naturally alleviate headache pain and for treating skin allergic reactions like hives, bed bug rashes, and insect bites.
 Research has shown that lavender essential oil is an effective treatment for allergic skin reactions due to its anti-inflammatory properties.
 Its ability to reduce pain and skin irritation helps speed up the healing process.5

 Lavender contains anti-inflammatory properties that also make it effective for treating asthma.
 The lavender essential oil contains medicinal compounds that work to inhibit histamine from being produced and also suppresses inflammatory response within your airways, which makes it an effective treatment for bronchial asthma.